What is private health insurance for children?

 What does private health insurance for children cover?

-The level of coverage your child will get from a private health insurance policy will depend on the type of policy they take out.
+The level of coverage your child will get from a private health insurance policy will depend on the type of policy you take out for them.
 Many providers offer cover in the following categories:

 - Basic: Taking out basic cover means your insurer will pay out for claims relating to treatment and any associated costs when your child is admitted to hospital